interledger/rafiki/infrastructure/local/peer-setup.md

 #### On the Peer Instance

-Next, run the reciprocal commands on the [peer instance](http://localhost:4001).
-These commands are similar but are directed _from_ the peer instance _to_ the primary instance, so if you simply copy the commands above it will not work.
+Next, run the reciprocal commands on the [secondary instance](http://localhost:4001).
+These commands are similar but are directed _from_ the secondary instance _to_ the primary instance, so if you simply copy the commands above it will not work.

 Execute the following query to create a peer record for the primary instance: